 You can also contact us to discuss your request.

 Reliefs and exemptions

-There are some share transactions that qualify for reliefs or exemptions that can reduce the amount of SD you pay or are exempt from SD altogether.
+There are some share transactions that qualify for reliefs or exemptions.
+They can reduce the amount of Stamp Duty you pay or are exempt from Stamp Duty altogether.

 If you pay too much Stamp Duty on a transaction you may be able to claim a refund.

 Refunds must be claimed within 2 years of the date of the stamped document.
 If the document is undated, a refund can be claimed within 2 years of first execution.